 According to JJ Maguire, Vince McMahon told Jimmy Hart, "Why don’t you and your partner Maguire come up with some original stuff for the second wrestling album."

-The wrestling music for Demolition was one of the first and most recognizable songs created by JJ Maguire and Jimmy Hart
+The theme for Demolition was one of the first and most recognizable songs created by JJ Maguire and Jimmy Hart

-JJ Maguire says that he went to most events, but sometimes Jimmy would come up to him with a short notice telling him that a wrestler needed a theme song within the next couple of days.
-Maguire would then work on the song and play it to Jimmy over the phone.
-Any suggestions on the melody or lyrics would be taken into consideration or added.
+JJ Maguire says that he went to most events, but sometimes Jimmy came up to him on short notice telling him that a wrestler needed a theme song within the next couple of days.
+Maguire then worked on the song and played it for Jimmy over the phone.
+Any suggestions on the melody or lyrics were taken into consideration or added.

 "Sometimes I would drive or fly to wherever the wrestler that needed a theme was, and I would look at him and his gimmick, the outfit, get an idea what his banter was, and moves.
 I would come up with a song that fits that character.
 I didn’t just write random songs saying, ‘This’ll work for somebody.’
 Each song was custom fit for the particular talent.
 I’d sometimes do a quick outline at the matches, and if Vince liked the concept, I’d tell him when I could have the complete song done.
 It wasn’t just something pulled out of thin air."

 The dynamic was that JJ Maguire wrote the music, played the instruments, and arranged the song.
-Jimmy Hart often did vocals and worked on the lyrics, but his gift was that he had “a golden ear” and understood the creative side of wrestling.
+Jimmy Hart often did vocals and worked on the lyrics, but his gift was that he had "a golden ear" and understood wrestling’s creative side.

 The Rockers Wrestling Music, "Rock Out," Became Faster After a Suggestion From Jimmy Hart to JJ Maguire

-Jimmy Hart’s suggestions often helped the song come together as was with The Rockers theme Rock Out, where he suggested making it faster.
+Jimmy Hart’s suggestions often helped the song come together.
+Such was the case with The Rockers’ theme Rock Out, where he suggested making it faster.